 - 1 teaspoon ground mustard

-If pork roast is frozen, defrost in fridge.
-Trim off any large sections of fat.
+- If pork roast shoulder is frozen, put in the fridge to defrost 2-3 days before cooking.
+Trim off any large sections of fat and discard.

-In small bowl, mix together remaining ingredients from apple cider vinegar to ground mustard, plus leftover tablespoon of brown sugar.
-Gently pour liquid over roast.
-You should have about 2 inches of liquid on bottom; if not add a bit of water.
+- In a small bowl, stir together remaining ingredients from apple cider vinegar to ground mustard, plus the leftover tablespoon of brown sugar.
+Gently pour the liquid over roast.
+You should have about 2 inches of liquid on the bottom; if not add a bit of stock or water.